BauerPh/230V-WLAN-IO-Modul/README.md

 - Now the ESP tries to connect to your WiFi network, it will no longer be available as a AP!
 - If the ESP fails connecting to the WiFi network, it will open a AP again after about 30 seconds.
 - After another 30 seconds the ESP tries to connect to the WiFi network again (if no client is connected to the AP).
-- After a WiFi connection is established the ESP will never go to AP Mode again even when it has lost connection.
-You need to restart it manually (Power off, Power on) to get in AP Mode again.
+- After a WiFi connection is established the ESP will never go to AP mode again even when it has lost connection.
+You need to restart it manually (Power off, Power on) to get it in AP Mode again.

 ## MQTT Configuration
 TODO